And so remember during the presidential election in 2004, well, Michael Moore was by far the biggest noise with his Fahrenheit 9-11.

 You cannot get in to the United States military if you've got a felony.

-These people really want to do this, there's got to be another answer.
+There's got to be another answer.

 Has to be another answer.

-And and there isn't.
+And there isn't.

 They just want to go do that.

-And I had a uh a guy who identified himself, uh he called my local show uh week or so ago, as a former intelligence officer in the State Department during the Clinton administration, and he was quick to point out he wasn't political, he was a bureaucrat, but he worked on intelligence regarding Korea.
+And I had a guy who identified himself, he called my local show a week or so ago, as a former intelligence officer in the State Department during the Clinton administration.

-So that's part of it too, is our soldiers are there protecting this country.
+So that's part of it, too, is our soldiers are there protecting this country.

 All right, short break.

-When we come back, I've got um Robert Novak today coming out and giving us some more information.
+When we come back, I've got Robert Novak today coming out and giving us some more information.

-He wrote an article today in his uh loc in his newspaper in Chicago about um my role in the Valerie Plain leak story, which is which goes back again about how outraged everybody is about the leak,
+He wrote an article today in his newspaper in Chicago about my role in the Valerie Plain leak story, which goes back again about how outraged everybody is about the leak, especially the New York Times, about a leak about somebody that may or may not even be anybody that should have been protected by the leak law.

-especially the New York Times about a leak about somebody that may or may not even be anybody that should have been protected by the leak law, but it's okay to leak all the government secrets about the NSA and about the financial Swift program and everything else.
+But it's okay to leak all the government secrets about the NSA and about the financial SWIFT program and everything else.

-We don't like their kind of leak, so we'll tell you what Novak said uh in his column today.
+So we'll tell you what Novak said in his column today.

 We'll come back.